NguyenDa18/danh-was-here/_data/blog/2020-07-26-quick-comparison-of-redux-vs-re-frame.md

 # Re-Frame example in React+Redux
 * Core image from [DeviantArt](https://www.deviantart.com/ameij/art/Arm-wrestling-167001658)
 * Blog image made with [Pixlr](https://pixlr.com/x/)
 * prerequisite: React + Redux are JavaScript libraries used to build UI and state management for SPA apps.
-Reagent + Re-Frame are their cousins in Clojurescript town.
+Reagent + Re-Frame are their cousins in ClojureScript town.

 ---
-> "Is the learning curve for Redux steeper than Re-Frame?"
+> **"Is the learning curve for Redux steeper than Re-Frame?"**

 A coworker admitted to me recently that he thought there is a higher learning curve for React + Redux compared with Reagent + Re-Frame.
 My first exposure to a state management library was React + Redux during my internship and then with my senior capstone project, and that allowed me to quickly change gears to using Clojure at my workplace.
 I have to admit, I was a little sour about not being able to use JavaScript to contribute to the team's Clojure codebase at first, and was prepping myself for the Clojure learning grind.
 But when I got to the parts of the codebase using Re-Frame I saw a familiar face: it was good 'ol Redux in a different outfit, maybe something with chainmail because of the parentheses used.

-In this example I will be making a React + Redux app based off of a Clojurescript example that used Reagent and Re-Frame.
-It was the first example I learned from when practicing Clojurescript.
+In this example I will be making a React + Redux app based off of a ClojureScript example that used Reagent and Re-Frame.
+It was the first example I learned from when practicing ClojureScript.
 This app will allow you to change the color of a HH:MM:SS clock being updated every second like the ClojureScript demo.

 Now with Facebook's recent update of Redux with the Redux Toolkit, the similarities between Re-Frame and Redux are clearer to see than ever.